SwarmMarkets/open-dotc/docs/TechnicalRequirements/OpenDotc/v2/structures/DotcStructuresV2.md

 Defines the types of escrow states an offer can have in the DOTC system.

-_Enum representing different states of escrow, like offer deposited or fully withdrew.
+_Enum representing different states of escrow, like offer deposited or fully withdrew._
-- NoType: Represents a state with no specific escrow type.
-- OfferDeposited: Indicates that the offer has been deposited.
-- OfferFullyWithdrawn: Indicates that the offer has been fully withdrawn.
-- OfferPartiallyWithdrawn: Indicates that the offer has been partially withdrawn.
-- OfferCancelled: Indicates that the offer has been cancelled._

 ```solidity
 enum EscrowOfferStatusType {